-Literary study engages with some of history’s most creative and articulate minds as they contemplate fundamental and persistent questions: What does it mean to be an individual in society?
+Literary study engages with some of history’s most creative and articulate thinkers as they contemplate fundamental and persistent questions: How do individuals form and sustain meaningful relationships with one another?
 What is the purpose of art?
-What is the significance of human endeavor, and what are the limits of human experience?
-As a student in the English program you will be introduced to the literary tradition in English, a fascinating conversation spanning over a thousand years and connecting nations and peoples all across the globe.
-In addition, you will be trained in methods of critical reading and writing which will help you not only to comprehend, but also to grapple with, the complexity of texts and of the authors and societies that produce them.
-The skills acquired by students of English are directly applicable to any career that requires critical thinking and analysis—from education to government, law to engineering, business to medicine, and beyond.
-Perhaps just as valuably, the study of English will provide you with models and tools for discovering and articulating your own perspective on the many different kinds of written texts that make up our world.
+How does language record and shape human experience?
+As a student in the English program, you will be introduced to the literary tradition in English, a fascinating conversation spanning over a thousand years and connecting nations and peoples all across the globe.
+In addition, you will be trained in methods of critical reading and writing which will help you to comprehend complex texts and the authors and societies that produced them.
+The skills acquired by students of English are directly applicable to any career that requires critical thinking and effective communication—from education to government, law to engineering, business to medicine, and beyond.
+Just as valuably, the study of English will provide you with models and tools for discovering and articulating your own perspective on the many different kinds of written texts that make up our world.
 The Department of English offers courses in British, Canadian, and American literature; Indigenous literatures of North America; postcolonial, transnational, and diasporic English literatures of Africa, the Caribbean, and South Asia; and in the critical and theoretical literature through which literary critics and philosophers have developed vocabulary and methods for describing the forms, histories, and ideologies of literary art.